sperku/codecheck-2871/README.md

 # Look and Say!

-This challenge is to make a function which returns a number according to some secret rule.
+Create a function which returns a sequence of the numbers according to the rules below.

-If this function receives '1', it returns '1'.
+If this function receives '1', it should return '1'.
-If it receives '2', it returns '11'.
+If it receives '2', it should return '11'.
-If it receives from '3'  to '7', it returns the following results, respectively,
+If it receives '3', it should return '21', and so on:

 ```
 1 -> 1